High-performance liquid chromatography: Reversed-phase liquid chromatography (RP-LC)

 Trifluoroacetic acid (TFA) as additive to the mobile phase is widely used for complex mixtures of biomedical samples, mostly peptides and proteins, using mostly UV based detectors.
-They are rarely used in mass spectrometry methods, due to residues it can leave in the detector and solvent delivery system, which interfere with the analysis and detection.
-However, TFA can be highly effective in improving retention of analytes such as carboxylic acids, in applications utilizing other detectors such as UV-VIS, as it is a fairly strong organic acid.
-The effects of acids and buffers vary by application but generally improve chromatographic resolution when dealing with ionizable components.
+TFA also increases retention of analytes such as carboxylic acids, in applications utilizing other detectors (such as UV-VIS), as it is a fairly strong organic acid.
+However, they are rarely used in mass spectrometry methods, due to residues it can leave in the detector and solvent delivery system, which interfere with the analysis and detection.

-Reversed phase columns are quite difficult to damage compared to normal silica columns, thanks to the shielding effect of the bonded hydrophobic ligands; however, most reversed phase columns consist of alkyl derivatized silica particles, and are prone to hydrolysis of the silica at extreme pH conditions in the mobile phase.
-Most types of RP columns should not be used with aqueous bases as these will hydrolyze the underlying silica particle and dissolve it.
+The silica particles in reverse-phase are less likely to be damaged compared to silica particles in normal-phase, since they are shielded by surface-bonded hydrophobic ligands.
+However, most reversed phase columns consist of alkyl derivatized silica particles, and are prone to hydrolysis of the silica at acidic conditions (pH < 2).
+Also, silica itself dissolves at alkaline onditions (pH > 8).
 There are selected brands of hybrid or enforced silica based particles of RP columns which can be used at extreme pH conditions.
-The use of extreme acidic conditions is also not recommended, as they also might hydrolyzed as well as corrode the inside walls of the metallic parts of the HPLC equipment.
+Highly acidic conditions might also corrode the metallic parts of the HPLC equipment.

 As a rule, in most cases RP-HPLC columns should be flushed with clean solvent after use to remove residual acids or buffers, and stored in an appropriate composition of solvent.
 Some biomedical applications require non metallic environment for the optimal separation.
 For such sensitive cases there is a test for the metal content of a column is to inject a sample which is a mixture of 2,2'- and 4,4'-bipyridine.
 Because the 2,2'-bipy can chelate the metal, the shape of the peak for the 2,2'-bipy will be distorted (tailed) when metal ions are present on the surface of the silica...

 Size-exclusion chromatography

 Size-exclusion chromatography (SEC) separates polymer molecules and biomolecules based on differences in their molecular size (actually by a particle's Stokes radius).
 The separation process is based on the ability of sample molecules to permeate through the pores of gel spheres, packed inside the column, and is dependent on the relative size of analyte molecules and the respective pore size of the absorbent.
 The process also relies on the absence of any interactions with the packing material surface.

-Two types of SEC are usually termed:
+There are 2 main types of SEC: